abhishekarya1/Hash-Define-myNotes/content/python/oops.md

 # Can be accessed by both class name and object just like class attributes
 A.foobar()	# => foobar
 obj.foobar()	#=> foobar

+# Abstract methods can be implemented like so
+class Pizza(object):
+    def get_radius(self):
+        raise NotImplementedError

 # Inner Classes -> Classes inside other classes
 class A: